san4b0t/admin-dashboard/README.md

 ## 🚀 Features

 - 📊 Interactive charts powered by Chart.js
-- 📱 Fully responsive design (mobile-first) with Bootstrap 5
+- 📱 Fully responsive design (mobile/desktop) with Bootstrap 5
 - 🎨 Clean and modern UI for admin and analytics use cases
 - ⚡ Fast and free deployment with Netlify